-There was an episode of JEM in which a new girl, Laura Halloway,is brought to the Starlight House following the deaths of her Parents in a car accident .
-Laura is still grieving and feels that no one really understands her, then one day at school she meets Bobby who gives her drugs claiming that they'll make her feel good and help her play the guitar better.
-As a result Laura hallucinates and nearly jumps from a high window believing she can fly,gets insomnia and keeps the whole house up with her horrible guitar playing,and generally acts like a jerk to everyone.
-Eventually Laura gets hooked but after she is caught stealing from Jerrica's purse and after she sees Bobby going after Ashley with the same lines he used on her Laura goes to a support group meeting at Jerrica's suggestion and begins to recover.
+Jem had one about a girl named Laura Halloway, who was brought to the Starlight House following the deaths of her parents in a car accident.
+Still reeling from the tragedy and feeling that no one really understands her, Laura meets another student named Bobby, who gives her drugs claiming that they'll make her feel good and help her play the guitar better.
+As a result, Laura hallucinates, nearly jumps from a high window believing she can fly, gets insomnia, keeps the whole house up with her horrible guitar playing, and generally acts like a jerk to everyone.
+Only after she gets caught stealing from Jerrica's purse and after she sees Bobby going after Ashley with the same lines he used on her, Laura goes to a support group meeting at Jerrica's suggestion and begins to recover.
 At the end of the episode Laura and Ashley help the police catch Bobby.

 Nina Needs to Go! is an entire show about toilet training.

 Another Disney Junior short series, Shane's Kindergarten Countdown, had an episode about this.